jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov
   - In a nutshell: fundamental theorems, some Spectral Theory
 - **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp
-  - In a nutshell: idk yet :D
+  - In a nutshell: mainly Classical Field Theory
-- **Special Relativity and Electrodynamics** taught by Prof. Pawel Klimas
+- **Electromagnetic Theory** taught by Prof. Pawel Klimas
-  - In a nutshell: idk yet :D
+  - In a nutshell: Special Relativity, Electrodynamics

 ## 2024/2
 - **Quantum Information (graduate course)** taught by Prof. Eduardo I. Duzzioni